konigsoftware/konig-kontext/README.md

 ```
 </details>

-Again, all of your microservices should have access to the key defined above.

 ### 2. Client side setup:

-The client side setup just has one step.
-Simply add the `KonigKontextClientInterceptor` to all of your gRPC clients and
+Include the `KonigKontextClientInterceptor` in all gRPC clients where you want to propagate the current `KonigKontext`.
-pass in your previously defined `KonigKontextKey`:
+Provide your previously defined `KonigKontextKey` to the constructor:

 <details open>
 <summary>Kotlin</summary>